The Great Backyard Bird Count

 -

-1:30p – 3:30p: Creekside Area, Beckley Creek Park – Meet at The PNC Achievement Center (Parklands Staff Lead)
+1:30p – 3:30p: Creekside Area, Beckley Creek Park – Meet at The PNC Achievement Center (Lead by The Parklands Staff)